 - Make nonalcoholic beverages available and as accessible as alcoholic beverages.
 Be imaginative; serve a nonalcoholic drink that goes with the theme of the event.

 - If you are serving alcohol, serve lower-alcohol beverages (e.g., beer or wine).

 - Make substantial food (e.g., pizza, cheese, meats, bagels, etc.) available and accessible throughout the duration of the event.
 Always have food when alcohol is served, as it slows the absorption of alcohol.

 - Serve foods high in protein (e.g., cheese or meats), which slow the absorption of alcohol.

 - Avoid salty foods when possible since it will increase thirst and encourage people to drink more.

-- Identify at least one person as the event manager to check identification for proof of legal age.
-See Event Manager Guidelines for more information on the event manager role.
+- Identify at least one person as the Event Manager to check identification for proof of legal age.
+See Event Manager Guidelines for more information on this role.